 In the mid 90s, when the "age of the superclub" hit, Mikey was far happier in the legendary Club UK in Wandsworth, in the Tribal Temple where he was a regular, or its reincarnation, The Complex in Islington.
 He was also proud to be a member of the exclusive techno cult, "Lost".

-Mikey loves progressive and melodic Techno/House and the whole "renaissance sound" but it is the harder edged pumping/acid techno that he spins these days.
+Mikey loved progressive and melodic Techno/House and the whole "renaissance sound" but it is the harder edged pumping/acid techno that he preffered to spin by the end..

-"Symbolism" on Safehouse, is about symbolising techno in its many forms, a blend of dark and light sounds, drawing influences from any of the many that Mikey loves to play.
+"Symbolism" on Safehouse, is about symbolising techno in its many forms, a blend of dark and light sounds, drawing influences from any of the many that Mikey loved to play.

 Expect surprises.
 Expect underground.
 Expect pounding acid techno!